Borders-None/lessons-2020-autumn-advanced/advanced_8_objects/homework/README.md

 We have learned about arrays and objects.
-Use that knowledge to craete your own implementation of an array object.
+Use that knowledge to create your own implementation of an array object.

 # 1. Exercise